 Press Windows key + R key type “gpedit.msc” and hit the enter key to open the Local Group Policy Editor.
 Then navigate to the following path:

 Computer Configuration > Administrative Templates > Windows Components > Windows Update

-This method will prevent automatic installation of Windows updates and you’ll receive a notification everytime a new update is available.
-If you ever wish to change it back to default, just select the option 3 – “Auto download and notify for install”.
+This method will prevent automatic installation of Windows updates and you’ll receive a notification every time a new update is available.
+If you ever wish to change it back to default, just select option 3 – “Auto download and notify for install”.

 Disable Windows Update Service

-To do this Press Windows + R, type services.msc and hit the enter key.
-This will open windows services, scroll down and look for window update service.
-When you got simply double click on it on properties Changes the Startup type Disable and Stop the service if it’s running.
+To do this Press Windows + R, type services.msc, and hit the enter key.
+This will open windows services, scroll down and look for Windows update service.
+When you got simply double-click on it on properties Changes the Startup type Disable and Stop the service if it’s running.

 And to re-enable Windows Update simply repeat these steps, but change the Startup Type to ‘Automatic’ And Start the service.